-Subject to any waiver by the Compensation and People Committee, all unvested RSU awards and unvested stock options held by a plan participant will be forfeited if the participant ceases to provide services to the Company for any reason.
-However, certain award agreements for RSUs, rTSR PSUs, and adjusted EPS growth PSUs granted under our 2017 Plan starting in June 2020 provide that if a plan participant ceases to provide services to the Company due to a qualifying retirement (meaning a voluntary termination of service after the participant has attained the age of fifty-five (55) years; completed at least five (5) years of service as an employee of the Company; and the sum of age and service is equal to at least 65), then the award will not terminate.
-RSUs would continue to vest, and a pro-rata number for the length of time employed during the performance period shall be issued to the participant at the end of the performance cycle for rTSR PSUs and adjusted EPS growth PSUs.
+Certain award agreements for RSUs, rTSR PSUs, and adjusted EPS growth PSUs granted under our 2017 Equity Incentive Plan provide that if a plan participant ceases to provide services to the Company due to a qualifying retirement (meaning a voluntary termination of service after the participant has attained the age of fifty-five (55) years; completed at least five (5) years of service as an employee of the Company; and the sum of age and service is equal to at least 65), then the award will not terminate.
+RSUs would continue to vest, and a pro-rata number for the length of time employed during the performance period shall be issued to the participant at the end of the performance cycle for rTSR PSUs and adjusted EPS growth PSUs Supplemental equity awards granted to Mr. Tan, Mr. Hartung and Mr. Martinez, as applicable, during fiscal year 2025 restrict the accelerated vesting of PSUs and RSUs upon retirement.
 Among our NEOs, Messrs.
 Hartung and Offer meet the retirement criteria.